Accès aux produits psychédéliques pour tous les Canadiens

 Event

-*Please note this is a live event in Vancouver, BC
+*Please note this is a live event in Victoria, BC.
+Purchase tickets through the RSVP button

-Join us for the Vancouver premiere of The Next Chapter, a deeply human documentary about psilocybin-assisted therapy and the courage it takes to seek healing in the second half of life.
+Join us for the Victoria screening of The Next Chapter, a deeply human documentary about psilocybin-assisted therapy and the courage it takes to seek healing in the second half of life.
 This special screening is followed by a live panel Q&A with filmmaker Scott Paul Wright and a remarkable group of voices at the intersection of mental health, medicine, and lived experience.

 About the Film